One of the most common comorbidities of Ehlers-Danlos Syndrome (and, no surprise) Mast Cell Activation Diseases is IBS, or Irritable Bowel Syndrome.

 Oh my word, talk about anguish.
 The old bathroom stall rhyme came to mind:

-“Here I sit, broken-hearted, tried to sh*t but only farted” (author unkown, see bathroom stall walls worldwide).
+“Here I sit, broken-hearted, tried to sh*t but only farted” (author unknown, see bathroom stall walls worldwide).
 Whoever crafted that is genius.
 And probably had IBS.
 And MCAD.

 Normally when I have constipation, I don’t also have such a strong elimination urge.
 I just feel… full.
 Yes, I want to poop, but I can manage to function albeit unpleasantly at a semi-normal level for a day or two.
 What surprised me about the broccoli was the absolute certainty I had that I was about to explode with terrible diarrhea, and yet… nada.
 Truly like a combo of both diarrhea (the urge) and constipation.
 (Inability to move.)
 Weirdest experience ever!